 - It helps streamline compliance and audits.
 Many internal policies and regulatory requirements require organizations to implement the principle of least privilege on privileged accounts to prevent malicious or unintentional damage to critical systems.
 Least privilege enforcement helps organizations demonstrate compliance with a full audit trail of privileged activities.

-How to Implement the Principle of Least Privilege in Your Organization
+How to Implement the Least Privilege in Your Organization

 To implement the principle of least privilege, organizations typically take one or some of the following steps, as part of a broader defense-in-depth cybersecurity strategy: